Buddy our School Dog

 - Helping children build confidence in reading

-What is a cockapoo?
+What is special about a cockapoo?

 A cockapoo is bred from a Show Cocker Spaniel Mum and a Miniature Poodle Dad.
 They are described as -